0chain/zwalletcli/README.md

 #### createmswallet

+Before jumping on to command description a quick introduction to Multisignature Wallet.

+A Multisignature Wallet is a wallet for which any transaction from this wallet needs to be voted by T(N) associated signer wallets.
+To create a Multisignature Wallet,  you need to specify the number of signers (N) you want on that wallet and minimum number of votes (T) it needs for a transaction to be approved.

+APIs

+  * CreateMSWallet API will create the group wallet (MultiSignature Wallet) and corresponding number of Signer Wallets.
+All of these wallets have to be registered first on the Blockchain.

+  * RegisterMultiSig API registers the group wallet with MultiSig smartcontract.

+  * CreateVote API creates a vote for a proposal.

+  * RegisterVote API will vote for a proposal.
+Initially, if the proposal does not exist, MultiSig smartcontract will automatically create one as identified by the ProposalID parameter.
+Any vote bearing the same ProposalID, will be counted as a vote for the transaction.
+When the threshold number of votes are registered, transaction will be automatically processed.
+Any extra votes will be ignored.

+Note 1: All Proposals will have an expiry of 7 days from the time of creation.
+At this point, it cannot be changed.
+Any vote coming after the expiry may create a new proposal.

+Note 2: Before a transaction or voting can happen, the group wallet and the signer wallets have to be activated with one or more tokens.

-use this command to create a multi-signature wallet, create a proposal for a transaction, and vote for the transaction.
+Back to the command *createmswallet*.
+This command demonstrates how to create a multi-signature wallet, create a proposal for a transaction, and vote for the transaction.
 Note that this command works only on bls0chain encryption enabled 0chain Blockchain instance.
 The encryption scheme is specified by the "signature_scheme" field in the nodes.yml file under the configDir option.

 Command